The Spark Award for Oregon Artists

 Literary and Media Arts

-Individual artists creating original work in the fields of literary art and media arts: narrative film, video, or new media, graphic novelists, traditional and folk literary and media arts, Culture Bearers and interdisciplinary artists whose work includes the literary or media arts as one of the primary forms of expression
+Individual artists creating original work in the fields of literary arts (fiction, creative nonfiction, poetry, graphic novels) and media arts (animation, experimental, narrative and documentary media), and interdisciplinary artists whose work includes the literary or media arts as the primary forms of expression.

 Don Kaveen on Unsplash